-"Promoting the long-term protection of the Upper Farmington Wild and Scenic River"
+"Promoting the long-term protection of the

 In August 1994, Congress added 14 miles of the Farmington River's west branch to the National Wild and Scenic Rivers System.
 This exciting milestone in the river's history recognizes the Farmington's beauty and character and ensures that it will be enjoyed by generations to come.
 And there's so much to enjoy!
 Every year, thousands of people canoe, kayak and fish the waters of the Farmington and visit the state parks, forests and historic mills that dot the river's edge.